sleire/etrm/README.md

 <!-- badges: end -->

 # etrm: Energy Trading and Risk Management in R
-etrm is an R package with tools for trading and financial risk mannagement in energy markets
+etrm is an R package with tools for trading and financial risk management in energy markets

 ### Maximum Smoothness Forward Curve.
 A typical characteristic of energy commodities such as electricity and natural gas is that delivery takes place over a period in time, not on a single date.
 Listed futures contracts cover standardized periods, such as "Day", "Week", "Month", "Season" or "Year".
 A smooth forward curve is an essential tool for pricing non-standard OTC contracts having any settlement period.
 The function